Amhernandez5508/Banco/README.md

 <h1></h1>

 <br>
-<p>Admin Portal only have a one function: view the error log stored in DataBase.</p>
+<p>Admin Portal has only one function: view the error log stored in the DataBase.</p>

 ![imagen](https://github.com/Amhernandez5508/Banco/assets/121590490/b389111c-e690-4675-bfbe-2f5a9088759f)